timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 |FB| 100.37912844036691 | 67.0876116670915 |
 |DT| 19.692499999999992  | 17.796475991050432 |

-Notice how the Defensive End (DE) position has such a large discrepency between the mean and median values.
-The median data implies that generally most DE players do not run very much during passing plays.
-However, the mean data shows that some of the DE players must be running a lot.
-Who could those players be?
+Notice how the Defensive End (DE) position has a large discrepency between its mean and median values.
+The median data implies that most DE players do not run very much during passing plays.
+However, the mean data implies that some of the DE players must be running a significant amount.
+You may want to find out who these high performing defensive players are.

 ### **Number of snap plays by player where they were on the offense**